RigidasSoftware/linn-channel-create/README.md

 While not necessary, it's highly desireable that the integration allows for:

 * Updating the price of a given product/listing
+* Downloading a list of available payment methods
+* Downloading a list of available shipping methods

 ### Downloading Orders ###